Michael Bond: Early life

 Thomas Michael Bond was born on 13 January 1926 in Newbury, Berkshire.
-He grew up in Reading, where his visits to Reading railway station to watch the Cornish Riviera Express pass through started a love of trains.
+He grew up in Reading, where his visits to Reading railway station to watch the Cornish Riviera Express pass through at speed started a love of trains.
 His father was a manager for the post office.
 He was educated at Presentation College in Reading.
 His time there was unhappy.
 He told The Guardian in November 2014 that his parents had chosen the school "for the simple reason [that his] mother liked the colour of the blazers ... she didn't make many mistakes in life, but that was one of them".
 He left education aged 14, despite his parents' wishes for him to go to university.
 The Second World War was under way and he went to work in a solicitor's office for a year, and then as an engineer's assistant for the BBC.

 On 10 February 1943 Bond survived an air raid in Reading.
 The building in which he was working collapsed under him, killing 41 people and injuring many more.
 Shortly afterwards he volunteered for aircrew service in the Royal Air Force as a 17-year-old, but he was discharged after being found to suffer from acute air sickness.
 He then served in the Middlesex Regiment of the British Army until 1947.